top of page

 • Roll small pieces of the dough into little balls.
 Keep your hands wet to prevent the dough from sticking.

-• Bake at 150degC for 15 to 20 minutes, depending on how thick you’ve made them – they should be rock hard.
+• Bake at 150°C for 15 to 20 minutes, depending on how thick you’ve made them – they should be hard & dry, not still squishy.

 meatloaf